Akamai-Community/Linnys-Desk-Sweepstakes/README.md

 Akamai employees are welcome to share their photos but are ineligible for prizes.

-For more details, please read our legal [sweepstakes rules here] (insert hyperlink).
+For more details, please read our legal [sweepstakes rules here](https://github.com/Akamai-Community/Linnys-Desk-Sweepstakes/blob/main/terms-and-conditions.md).

 We can't wait to see your workspaces!
 Good luck, everyone!